Exploring Orkney’s rugged landscapes and history, we were captivated by the Brough of Birsay walk.

 Sustainability and Preservation

 Visitors are encouraged to follow the Leave No Trace principles.
-By minimizing our impact, we help preserve Birsay’s natural beauty and archaeological integrity for future generations.
+Minimizing our impact, we help preserve Birsay’s natural beauty and archaeological integrity for future generations.

 Look for ‘Goatie Buckies’ on the Beach

-While exploring the sandy stretches of Birsay beach, keep an eye out for cowrie shells, affectionately known as ‘Goatie Buckies’ locally.
+While exploring the sandy stretches of Birsay beach, look for cowrie shells, affectionately known locally as ‘Goatie Buckies’.

 These shells carry a piece of local folklore with them.
 It’s said that keeping a Goatie Buckie in your purse ensures you’ll never be without money.